 - The internet gives me a sense of competence.
 I no longer worry about not knowing.
 I can google it!

 - Lastly, I feel excited to share my discoveries and thoughts through blogging.

-The two perspectives to engage with Social Media is:
+The two cautions about engaging with Social Media are: